FutureVision4800/BroncoDash/README.md

 This is Bronco Dash.
 An online web application build using the MERN stack.
 Visit broncodash.com to see it in action.

-Inoreder to run locally, it is recommended to hacve Node.JS v10.13.0 LTS installed on your machine.
+Inoreder to run locally, it is recommended to have Node.JS v10.13.0 LTS installed on your machine.

 To run locally:
   1. Clone the master branch of this repository